 MALA 61063 Light, Color, and Space.
 Human beings receive over 80% of their information about the spatial environment through vision.
 The mechanism by which this visual environment is revealed to us is light.
 It is the quality of that light, in all of its manifestations, that has inspired mankind for thousands of years.
 Ranging from the philosophical statement "I see," which has more to do with the act of understanding than the process of seeing, to the psychological aspects of certain three dimensional visual illusions that work, based solely upon stored mental information on the location of our sun and the resultant cast shadows; light has both inspired and guided our relationships with the world that surrounds us.
 So strongly interwoven is this relationship that it passes for the commonplace.
 This course seeks to explore and clarify the inter-relationship between man and light.
-Students will combine the advantages of distance education and concentrated exploration in the TCU Center for Lighting Education to create a unique learning environment.
-Individual/team investigations will concentrate on the use of light and color to create sophisticated themed environments.
-The TCU Center for Lighting Education will be used to support the actual demonstration of and investigations into the use of various types of electric lighting devices, ranging from simple track fixtures to computer controlled fixtures that can change color, lighting position, and pattern.
-The course will be further enhanced by two Lighting Designers in Residence who each provide a week long interactive lighting/learning experience.
+Individual/ team investigations will concentrate on the use of light and color to create sophisticated themed environments.
+The TCU Center for Lighting Education will be used to support the actual demonstration of and investigations into the use of various types of electric lighting devised, ranging from simple track fixutres to computer controlled fixtures that can change color, lighting position, and pattern.